-720 Biosafety Oversight
+Biosafety Oversight

-722 Oversight of pathogen research focuses first on ensuring the safe handling of biological agents through appropriate biosafety practices and containment measures, which are addressed by the Biosafety in and the NIH Guidelines provide for Federal and institutional biosafety oversight and guidance involving biosafety practices and containment features that are based on risk assessments for specific projects.
+Oversight of pathogen research focuses first on ensuring the safe handling of biological agents through appropriate biosafety practices and containment measures, which are addressed by the Biosafety in Microbiological and Biomedical Laboratories (BMBL)29, the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines)30, and other documents.
+The BMBL and the NIH Guidelines provide for Federal and institutional biosafety oversight and guidance involving biosafety practices and containment features that are based on risk assessments for specific projects.
 Such determinations are typically made at the institutional level and are guided by Federal guidelines and policies, which are updated as necessary to provide additional guidance for research involving emerging pathogens or technologies.
-Biosafety is achieved by conducting research under appropriate physical and biological containment levels and employing practices that help to ensure a
+Biosafety is achieved by conducting research under appropriate physical and biological containment levels and employing practices that help to ensure a safe working laboratory environment.